aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 Now we are going to use the `PGVector` vectorstore from the [LangChain package](https://python.langchain.com/docs/get_started/introduction.html).

-# LangChain Vectorstore PGVector Integration
+## LangChain vectorstore PGVector integration

 Unfortunatly we cannot query the previous `wikipedia_articles` table with LangChain.
 So in this section, we load the `wikipedia_articles` into the LangChain [`PGVector`](https://python.langchain.com/docs/integrations/vectorstores/pgvector) vectorstore. `PGVector` is LangChain interface with *pgvector*.